 His idea?
 To create a two-in-one hybrid shoe that was stylish, comfortable, made almost entirely of recycled products, and produced in a way that was sustainable, scalable, and minimized their carbon footprint.
 Additionally, Aaron wanted to raise money and awareness for organizations who did work he believed in, such as The Ocean Cleanup Project.

 Roubitchek launched Ponto in July 2018.
 Joey Marquis, an acquaintance since middle school, joined Ponto six months later.
 A former Silicon Valley engineer, Joey had also been exploring ways to start his own business before deciding to team up with Aaron.

-By October 2020, Aaron and Joey were staring down the reality of storing 23,000 units in a garage after their successful Kickstarter campaign.
+By October 2020, Aaron and Joey were trying to figure out how they were going support storing and fulfilling 10,000 pairs of shoes they planned to sell in their first year after their successful Kickstarter campaign.
 They knew they needed a shipping and logistics partner to handle storage and shipment to allow them to focus on growing the business.

 The problem?
 They knew very little about eCommerce fulfillment.

 ShipCalm is a full-service eCommerce fulfillment company that provides everything from warehousing and assembly to customer service.
 By cultivating relationships with eCommerce, EDI, ERP, and shipping companies, ShipCalm provides everything that entrepreneurs need to streamline production and scale growing businesses.

 We recently sat down with Ponto co-founders Aaron, CEO, and Joey, COO, who discussed how ShipCalm has freed up time and energy they could spend focusing on growing their business.

 What are the most beneficial aspects to working with ShipCalm?